Nexis-Network/NEXIS/exzo-fork/readme.md

 Fixes are ported on all three branches edge/beta/stable.
 New features are only mooved to the edge.

-**In Exzo Some of Solana changes (especially security fixes) are ported dirrectly to Exzo repository.**
+**In Exzo Some of Nexis changes (especially security fixes) are ported dirrectly to Exzo repository.**

 In Exzo we use `develop` branch as a single source of code.
 - Our develop branch are tested on testnet and devnet.
 - Realeases are tagged dirrectly on develop, and only those releases are used by validator.
-- We don't have multi branches for testnet/mainnet purposes, because most of our network related features are already tested on solana edge branch.
+- We don't have multi branches for testnet/mainnet purposes, because most of our network related features are already tested on nexisedge branch.

-## Merging solana features
+## Merging nexisfeatures
-At some point of time we do a "full-update" which merge all solana changes to the exzo develop.
+At some point of time we do a "full-update" which merge all nexischanges to the exzo develop.

 Merging are done using `git merge` and most of conflicts should be resolved manually, to make it easier for person who are resolving this conflicts.
-In this document we describe some common parts that can be treat differently, and trying to document what changes are done in solana codebase by exzo.
+In this document we describe some common parts that can be treat differently, and trying to document what changes are done in nexiscodebase by exzo.

 Short algorithm describing how to handle full update:
 1. Pointing out what files was changed in exzo since last full-update.
-For doing this we save special file called `solana-base` which contain single line - solana release tag that was used during last update.
+For doing this we save special file called `nexis-base` which contain single line - nexisrelease tag that was used during last update.
 ** Note: ':!docs' ':!explorer' ':!web3.js' - are ignored folders
 `git diff $TAG --numstat -- ':!docs' ':!explorer' ':!web3.js'`
 2. Ignore removed files in merge.